About The Role

 Rocket Lab is its people.
 We are seeking passionate, highly-skilled individuals who are comfortable working in a dynamic, technically challenging environment where they will be given ownership of processes from start-to-finish.

 The ideal candidate will have industry experience as a propulsion assembly technician or an A&P license with 2+ years of experience in aviation, aerospace, or similar industry performing functions such as; mechanical assembly, repair, rebuild and/or overhaul (R&O), modification & maintenance.

 As a propulsion assembly technician you will build sub-assemblies for the Rutherford rocket engine.
 Rutherford is regeneratively cooled electric turbo-pump rocket engine with LOx and kerosene propellants.
 The engine consists of a thrust chamber, pumps, valves, plumbing, TVC actuators, motor controllers, and other mechanical components.

 - Industry or trade certified.

 - 2+ years of experience in mechanical assembly for aerospace applications.

 - Talented with mechanical assembly tools, pressure testing equipment and welding preparation.

 - Talented with electrical assembly tools, bench testing and measuring instruments.

-- Excellent time management and the able to work overtime and long hours if needed.
+- Excellent time management and the ability to work overtime and weekends, as needed.